4 Ways to Spend a Sunday in the Lake District

 You’ve probably heard it time and time again, but that’s because it’s true – one of the best things to do in the Lake District is walk or hike.
 The surroundings are simply breathtaking, with wildlife along every beaten track.
 Whether your tool of choice is a camera or binoculars, you are bound to witness some unbelievable creatures.

 From red squirrels to roe deer, ospreys and even falcons, buckle up for a wild walk in the Lake District.
 There’s suitable terrain for everyone.
 Bring the whole family, the dog, and of course, a flask of tea for a pit stop.
 A perfect Sunday stroll.
+Don’t forget we have dog friendly rooms next time you are planning a short break away in the lake district.

 You will not be short of historical stories in the Lakes.
 Sundays are the ideal time to soak up some tales of way-back-when.
 From the Lakeland Motor Museum to the Laurel and Hardy Museum and beyond, almost anything you could want to learn about, the Lakes has to offer.
 There’s even a pencil Museum!
 Yes, pencils.
 We know you’re intrigued…